NSpaceTeam/Husarion-Panther-Sim-Setup/README.md

 Build the Workspace (if needed):
 If the cloned repository contains custom ROS 2 packages with source code, you'll need to build the workspace:

-# Optional: Source ROS 2 environment if not already in the container's .bashrc
-# source /opt/ros/humble/setup.bash

-# Build the workspace
-colcon build --symlink-install

-# Source the new workspace's setup file
-source install/setup.bash
-# You might want to add this sourcing command to your ~/.bashrc in the container
-echo "source /ros2_ws/install/setup.bash" >> ~/.bashrc

-(Check the Husarion-panther-sim-setup repository's own README if it specifies particular build steps or if a build is necessary.)

 # Running the Simulation